 Academic Program: Classical Education

-In a classical education, history provides the organizing structure for the study of science and the humanities.
-During their tenure at our school, the scholars will take two chronological sweeps through history‑from first through fourth grade and again from fifth through eighth grade.
+In a classical education, history provides the foundation for the study of science and the humanities.
+During their tenure at our school, the scholars will take two chronological sweeps throughout history.
+The first occurs from grades 1 to 4, and the second from grades 5 to 8.
 The sequence for history is as follows: ancient times, the Middle Ages, the Renaissance, and modern times.
-Students study biology in the same grade they study ancient history, since plants and animals were topics known to the ancients.
-Astronomy and earth science are studied at the same time as the middle ages, since that era brought advances in astronomy.
-Chemistry is studied along with the Renaissance, when the great chemists appeared.
-Physics, a modern subject, is studied when students learn modern history.
+Students study biology in the same grades that they study ancient history, since plants and animals were topics known to the ancients.
+Astronomy and earth science are investigated at the same time as the middle ages, since that era brought advances in astronomy.
+Chemistry is covered along with the Renaissance, which is when the great chemists appeared.
+Physics, a modern subject, is explored when students learn modern history.
 Art, music, and literature selections include works from the corresponding historical period.
 This approach brings a coherence to the curriculum not found in most other schools.

 In addition to the usual hallmarks of a classical education, our school offers language instruction.
 Spanish is currently offered for all students.
-Latin and Greek are taught as a part of the regular language arts curriculum (prefixes, suffixes, roots, and Greek joining forms), and as a separate course in grades 4-6.
+Latin and Greek are taught as a part of the standard language arts curriculum (prefixes, suffixes, roots, Greek joining forms), and as a separate course.

 Research Trumps Philosophy

-Our school avoids harmful education fads that are based on strongly held philosophical beliefs, sticking to approaches supported by mainstream research.
-Instead of the "balanced literacy" approach that often neglects phonemic awareness and phonics, our school uses a research-based reading program that includes systematic and explicit instruction in phonemic awareness and phonics that has been shown to reach nearly all children.
+Our school avoids educational fads that are based on philosophical beliefs, adhering instead to approaches that are supported by mainstream research.
+In place of the "balanced literacy" approach that often neglects phonemic awareness and phonics, our school uses a research-based reading program that includes systematic and explicit instruction in phonemic awareness and phonics that has been shown to reach the vast majority of children.